Butterflies & Birds in France – Eastern Pyrenees

 Birds we would hope to see include:

-Griffon vulture, Short-toed eagle, Red-backed shrike, Iberian grey shrike, Crag martin, quite possibly Lammergeier… The trip also coincides with the beginning of autumn migration.
+Griffon vulture, Short-toed eagle, Red-backed shrike, Iberian grey shrike, Crag martin and quite possibly Lammergeier…

 View/download the Trip report by clicking on the link below:

-This is a brand new trip so there are no trip reports available yet!
+This is a brand new trip so there are no reviews available yet!

 Other options may be available, please contact us with your preferred departure airport in the UK.